 Ancillary businesses within or next to our warehouses provide expanded products and services, encouraging members to shop more frequently.
 These businesses include our gas stations, pharmacy, optical dispensing centers, food courts, and hearing-aid centers.
 We sell gasoline in all countries except Korea and France, with the number of warehouses with gas stations varying significantly by country.
 We operated 536, 508, and 472 gas stations at the end of 2017, 2016, and 2015, respectively.

-One might wonder why to sell an item that has a minimal profit margin like gasoline.
+One might wonder why to sell an item with a minimal profit margin like gasoline.
 And the answer is simple.
 Gas allows Costco to attract people to its warehouses.

 Limit merchandising selection: better vendors’ agreements and payments with low prices and high quality